fbpx

 The ongoing maintenance for Sunlighten saunas is relatively straightforward, depending on whether you have your sauna outdoors or indoors.

-Our mPulse sauna is located outdoors, under the porch near our backyard.
+Our mPulse sauna is located outdoors in our backyard.
 That means we constantly bring in debris that sticks to our feet and needs to be vacuumed every so often.
-If you have your sauna indoors or use a floor mat (we haven’t gotten around to getting one) in front of the entrance door, there shouldn’t be a need for regular vacuuming.
+If you have your sauna indoors or use a floor mat (we haven’t gotten around to purchasing one) in front of the entrance door, there shouldn’t be a need for regular vacuuming.

-Additionally, every few weeks you might have to wipe the fabric covering the heaters with a damp cloth to keep it free of any dust that might have accumulated.
+Additionally, every few weeks you might have to wipe the fabric that covers the heaters with a damp cloth to keep it free of any dust that might have accumulated.

 Sunlighten also suggests using light sandpaper to remove stains from the wood interior.
 The idea is to remove a very thin layer of the stained wood without damaging it.